 If the statute of limitations has not expired, then move on to the next step.

 Validate a debt immediately when Portfolio Recovery Associates contacts you in an attempt to collect a debt.
 You have only 30 days to validate the debt, so act quickly.
 Follow the steps we describe in our Bills.com debt validation article to preserve your rights under the the FDCPA.
 Validate a debt regardless of your personal belief of you owing a debt.

 Make sure Portfolio Recovery Associates validates the debt according to the law.
 If it doesn’t, then send Portfolio Recovery Associates a notice of insufficient validation.
-If Portfolio Recovery Associates cannot validate the debt, then game-over — it has no legal basis to collect the debt.
+If Portfolio Recovery Associates cannot validate the debt, then game-over.
+It has no legal basis for collecting the debt.